d12frosted/elpa-mirror/nongnu/symbol-overlay-readme.txt

 `symbol-overlay-toggle-in-scope'
-Jump back to the position before a recent jump: `symbol-overlay-echo-mark' Jump to the definition of symbol at point: `symbol-overlay-jump-to-definition' Isearch symbol at point literally, without `regexp-quote' the symbol:
+Jump back to the position before a recent jump: `symbol-overlay-echo-mark' Jump to the definition of symbol at point: `symbol-overlay-jump-to-definition' Isearch symbol at point literally:
 `symbol-overlay-isearch-literally'
 Query replace symbol at point: `symbol-overlay-query-replace' Rename symbol at point on all its occurrences: `symbol-overlay-rename'